 - incorporates periodic summative assessment to support ongoing formative feedback and prepare effectively for terminal linear examinations

 All year groups are assessed using a tracking back system from an ambitious GCSE target grade, in addition to regular and formative assesment during the delivery of each curriculum topic.

-- Well Above = achieving well above expectations relative to target grades
+- Well Above = achieving well above expectations relative to targets and progression against the curriculum

-- At Expected = achieving as expected relative to target grades
+- At Expected = achieving as expected relative to targets and progression against the curriculum

-- Just Below = achieving just below expectations relative to target grades
+- Just Below = achieving just below expectations relative to targets and progression against the curriculum

-- Well Below = achieving well below expectations relative to target grades
+- Well Below = achieving well below expectations relative to targets and progression against the curriculum

 We will continue to enhance the assessment system further with all subjects conducting formal assessments of Spelling Punctuation and Grammar in addition to their subject specific assessments.
 We hope this will provide a clear and formal mechanism for promoting the critical importance of Literacy in every area.